CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Formative Study

-To understand how designers recombine design references for ideation and what challenges they encounter during the process, we conducted a formative study.
-As indicated by prior research~\cite{bonnardel2005towards}, novice tends to encounter more challenges in getting inspiration from references and combining them.
-Therefore, we recruited novice designers as they are expected to have an understanding of the overall design process but still struggle with many challenges in ideation through recombination.
+The prior research~\cite{bonnardel2005towards} suggested that the less experienced tend to encounter more challenges in getting inspiration from references and combining them.
+Therefore, we targeted \textit{early-stage designers} as they are expected to have an understanding of the overall design process but still struggle with many challenges in ideation through recombination compared to professional designers.
+We defined an early-stage designer as someone who got a design education in university or has less than 3 years of professional experience as a designer.

 Six participants (6 female; age M=25.3 and SD=3.32) were recruited through an online recruitment posting.
-Two were professional UI/UX designers with 1 year of experience each, and one was a freelance brand designer.
+Two were professional UI/UX designers with 1 year of experience each, and one was a freelance brand designer with 3 years of experience.
 Three were students majoring in industrial design, with two at the graduate level and one in their fourth year of undergraduate studies.
 All participants reported that they had experience in at least three different graphic design projects before.